The Ly$\alpha$ and Continuum Origins Survey. III. Investigating the Link between Galaxy Morphology, Merger Properties and LyC Escape: Morphology of the LaCOS galaxies

-We fit log-log and log-linear relations between $\log_{10}f_{esc}^{LyC}$ and the morphometric parameters found to significantly anti-correlate with \fesc\, shown on Figure \ref{fig:morph_fits}.
+We fit log-log and log-linear relations between $\log_{10}f_{esc}^{LyC}$ and the morphometric parameters found to significantly anti-correlate with \fesc\, as shown on Figure \ref{fig:morph_fits}.
 For that purpose, we use the python package \texttt{linmix} \citep{Kelly2007}, that performs linear fits to censored datasets using a Bayesian framework.
 This allows for the accurate treatment of upper limits in the fits to $\log_{10}f_{esc}^{LyC}$.
 Specifically, for each parameter $x$, we fit a function fo the form:

 with fitting parameters $a$ and $b$ shown in Table \ref{tab:linmix_pars}.
 Either the log-log or log-linear fit is presented, depending on which yields the lower $\chi^2$ value.
-As with previous correlations involving single variables and \fesc, we find a scatter of $\sim$0.3 dex around the fit.
+As with previous correlations involving single variables and \fesc, we find a relatively large rms scatter around the fit of $\sim$0.5 dex.
+In comparison, the best multivariate models currently available have a characteristic rms scatter of $\sim$0.3 dex \citep{Jaskot2024a}.